llewelld/shaderback.js/README.md

 ## Licence

-Dandelion is released under an MIT License.
+Shaderback is released under an MIT License.
 See the LICENSE file for the full details.

 ## Contact and Links